Hey guys! Today I am sharing how I was inspired to make an antique dresser coffee bar!

-I have been dreaming about creating a coffee bar in my kitchen for a while now.
-I have seen some really pretty ones on Pinterest and then my aunt Kim has a really cool coffee bar set up in her kitchen as well.
-Her home is really warm and inviting and her style is a cozy blend of antiques and country with a little touch of contemporary.
-She put her coffee bar together with a butcher block top that she purchased from an old butcher shop in Ohio, placed on top of a dresser.
+I have been dreaming about creating one for my kitchen for a while now.
+There is so much inspiration on Pinterest!
+But I was really inspired by my aunt Kim’s coffee bar set up in her kitchen.
+Her home is really warm and inviting.
+She has a style that is a cozy blend of antiques and country, with little touches of contemporary.
+She put her coffee bar together with an amazing butcher block top.
+It was purchased from an old butcher shop in Ohio, then placed on top of a dresser.
 The shelf above was built by her son out of old barn boards that she collected from my cousin’s barn in Ohio.

-My advice is to keep a piece of paper in my purse that has measurements for specific spaces, along with a small tape measure.
-You never know when you might come across the right piece when you’re out antiquing/junking, so it helps to know exactly what size you need.
-The good thing was that I didn’t have to rush it, because I had a bookshelf in that spot holding my cookbooks and my Kitchen Aid mixer.
+My advice is to keep a piece of paper in your purse that has measurements for your specific space.
+You will also need to keep a small tape measure on hand.
+You never know when you might come across the right piece when you’re out antiquing/junking!
+It really helps to know exactly what size you need.
+The good thing was that I didn’t have to rush to find anything.
+I had a bookshelf in that spot holding my cookbooks and my Kitchen Aid mixer.
 Remember, two keys to frugality are time and patience!

 In the back of his store, he has a lot of really beautiful old doors.
-We were actually in there to buy a couple of doors to build our boys some new headboards and beds.
+We were actually there to buy a couple of doors to build our boys some new headboards and beds.
 (I will definitely have to write about those soon.
 They are so cool!
 I LOVE them!)
-There are also a lot of “project” pieces in that back corner and soon my eyes landed on an old dresser with some truly amazing wood working details.
-It was missing some pieces and the shelves were warped, but I really loved the Art Deco design typical of the 1930’s.
+There are also a lot of “project” pieces in that back corner.
+Soon my eyes landed on an old dresser with some truly amazing wood working details.
+It was missing some pieces and the shelves were badly warped.
+But I really loved the Art Deco design typical of the 1930’s.
 It just needed a little restoration, a little life breathed back into it, and it would be perfect for my dream coffee bar.

 Thank goodness, my husband was willing to do a little surgery on it!
-The top was completely missing and we had to cut off two boards from the frame on the top and the side in order to fit it to our space.
-That was a little scary, but I’m proud to say that we managed to cut them without completely destroying the whole thing.
+The top was completely missing.
+Additionally, we had to cut off two boards from the frame on the top and the side in order to fit it to our space.
+That was a little scary!
+However, I’m proud to say that we managed to cut them without completely destroying the whole thing!
 Ha!
-We found some pre-made table tops that were really reasonably priced at Lowe’s that worked perfectly for the counter top.
+We found some pre-made table tops that were really reasonably priced at Lowe’s.
+It worked perfectly for the counter top.